lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/README.md

 Each game lasts for a maximum of 100 turns or unless a sheep gets caught by the wolf, then the game ends immediately.

-If the wolf of player1 catches the sheep of player2 the game ends immediately and player1 wins and is awarded all the points for the current run.
+If the wolf of player1 catches the sheep of player2 the game ends immediately and player1 wins and is awarded <span style="color: red">all the points</span> for the current run.

 ### Objectives:
 **For the sheep**: